Universal transition of spectral fluctuation in particle-hole symmetric system: Multiparametric Gaussian ensemble with particle-hole symmetry and other matrix constraints

 The particle-hole symmetry exchanges electrons with holes.
 Considering an antiunitary operator $\mathcal{P}=\sigma_x\mathcal{K}$, where $\mathcal{K}$ is the complex conjugation operator and $\sigma_x$ is the Pauli matrix acting on the blocks.
-Therefore, the individual blocks of Hamiltonian in Eq.~\ref{1} can be described as
+Therefore, the Hamiltonian in Eq.~\ref{1} can be described as

 The minus sign due to the particle-hole symmetry implies the spectrum of $H_{ph}$ must be symmetric around zero energy and for every eigenvector $\psi$ of $H_{ph}$ with energy $E$, there will be a particle-hole symmetric eigenvector $\mathcal{P}\psi$ with energy $-E$.